SINTEFMedtek/CustusX/doc/shared_manual/cx_user_supported_platforms.md

 | MacOSX 10.13 (High Sierra)   | Only the development branch<sup>3</sup>
 | Ubuntu 16.04                 | Only the development branch<sup>3</sup>

-<sup>1</sup> Macs with with NVIDIA GeForce GT 750M seems to have issues with showing data in 2D views.
+<sup>1</sup> Macs with NVIDIA GeForce GT 750M seems to have issues with showing data in 2D views.
 Turning off multi volume visualization in 2D is a way to fix this problem: Preferences -> Performance -> 2D overlay

 <sup>2</sup> Linux NVIDIA driver 384.111 seems to cause problems.
 NVIDIA driver 375.82 works ok.